Geri-Borbas-Shape/Geri-Borbas-Shape/README.md

 🏛️ During the lockdowns, I got hooked on Digital Lego so ended up working on this [miniature Acropolis design].

 ⛩️ I ventured into geometry-related games, created a [tangram!] game and [its sequel], plus created a gesture-based SwiftUI Sudoku game.
-It is yet to be published, but I can show the design files.
+It is yet to be published, but I can show the [design files].
 I'm overly enthusiastic about design systems and Figma in particular (in-between design and development).

 ♠️ Spent time with online poker (currently revisiting Backgammon).
 I prototyped a HUD for the macOS PokerStars client to overlay 3rd party player data for better estimating hand ranges.